Content

 Close-up of a woman working on a piece of clay on a potter's wheel.

-Protection for craft and industrial products (from 1 December 2025)
+Protection for craft and industrial products (since 1 December 2025)

 Names of products originating in a specific geographical area, the quality, reputation or other characteristics of which are attributable to that particular origin, can be protected as geographical indications.

 Uniform protection at EU level, which has so far only been established for wine, spirit drinks and agricultural products (agricultural geographical indications – AGRI GIs), will be extended to craft and industrial products (craft and industrial geographical indications – CIGIs).
-From 1 December 2025, the names of such products can be protected by a central registration as geographical indications that is valid throughout the European Union.
-The legal basis is externer Link Regulation (EU) 2023/2411 and the future German implementing provisions contained in the Trade Mark Act (Markengesetz).
+The names of such products can be protected as geographical indications through a central registration valid throughout the Union from 1 December 2025 onwards.
+The legal basis is externer Link Regulation (EU) 2023/2411 with the German implementing provisions in the Trade Marks Act.

 Objective of the new IP right